 Tip 4: Beware of Scottsdale

-In 2009, having caught on to the tactic outlined above, the City of Scottsdale fought back.
-If you blow off a violation notice in Scottsdale, the city will file a motion showing that a server attempted to deliver the ticket three times — in the morning, the afternoon, and the evening, all on separate days.
+The city of Scottsdale fights back.
+If you blow off a violation notice in Scottsdale, the city will file an alternative-service motion showing that a server attempted to deliver the ticket three times — in the morning, the afternoon, and the evening, all on separate days.
 Once a judge grants the motion, the process server will tote the citation to your residence and tape it to the front door.

 At that point, you've been legally served.
 Other cities only rarely resort to this practice.